gtzjh/MyDLnotebooks/README.md

 # MyDLnotebooks

-Hi, I am Junhong!
-This repo is aim to markdown my experiences in deep learning study, and welcome everyone to communicate with me!
+Hi, this repo is aim to markdown my experiences in deep learning study, and welcome everyone to communicate with me!